 About

-The Elgin Community College Center for the Enhancement of Teaching & Learning (CETL) offers guidance, support, and resources on teaching and professional development to all faculty at ECC.
+The Elgin Community College Center for the Enhancement of Teaching, Assessment, & Learning (CETAL) offers guidance, support, and resources on teaching and professional development to all faculty and administrators at ECC.

 Purpose

-CETL’s purpose is to support faculty in being an inquisitive and reflective community of educators dedicated to creating learner-centered education for all of our students.
-To fulfill that purpose, CETL’s priorities are to
+CETAL’s purpose is to support faculty in being an inquisitive and reflective community of educators dedicated to creating learner-centered education for all of our students.
+To fulfill that purpose, CETAL’s priorities are to

 Cornerstones

-Throughout CETL’s programming and resources, the center seeks to support faculty in their knowledge and practice regarding
+Throughout CETAL’s programming and resources, the center seeks to support faculty in their knowledge and practice regarding

 Equity, Inclusion, and Diversity